 Sleep During the Night

 Night is the opposite story!
-Sleep is the only time your baby grows.
+Sleep is the only time your baby’s growth hormones are secreted.
 So let them grow! *If your baby is underweight or premature please follow your pediatrician's guidelines.* Let your baby finish their REM cycle and wake naturally when it's time to eat.
 Then go in, change their diaper, and feed them.
 No wake time after feeding!
 Back to the bed they go for more sweet dreams and healthy sleep.

 Wondering if your baby is waking too much?
-Let's book a time to talk about your child's sleep and I'll go over some real-life expectations for your baby and your family.
+Reach out and ask questions about your child's sleep and I'll go over some real-life expectations for your baby and your family.

 Your Pediatric Sleep Consultant